mramshaw/radix-trie/README.md

 something a little more low-level sounded like a nice change of pace.
 And it has also allowed me to investigate parts of __Go__ that I do not normally run into.

-Also, it's a nice opportunity to use
+More importantly, it's a nice opportunity to use [Table-driven testing](https://dave.cheney.net/2013/06/09/writing-table-driven-tests-in-go).
-[Table-driven testing](https://dave.cheney.net/2013/06/09/writing-table-driven-tests-in-go).

 ## Prerequisites